Analysis | Why Trump can’t win

 His cumulative lead in those six states is 291,000 votes.
 If he were to somehow lose Pennsylvania and lose Georgia, he'd still be president-elect.
 He could lose Nevada, Arizona and Georgia and still win.
 But there's no indication that he'll lose any of those states.

-There aren’t enough votes for him to move past Biden
+There aren’t enough votes for Trump to move past Biden

 Since Election Day, the primary focus of the Trump campaign has been to argue that calling states for Biden was premature, given the outstanding vote.
-Campaign surrogates and campaign manager Bill Stepien claimed that the math was one their side, that as the votes were counted Trump would either maintain his existing leads (as in Pennsylvania) or eat into Biden's (as in Arizona).
+Campaign surrogates and campaign manager Bill Stepien claimed that the math was on their side, that as the votes were counted Trump would either maintain his existing leads (as in Pennsylvania) or eat into Biden’s (as in Arizona).

 That didn't happen.
 Trump's margin in Pennsylvania eroded methodically, a function of the state's slowly counting mail-in ballots which its Republican legislature insisted only be tallied after Nov.
 3. It was obvious hours after polls closed that Biden had the votes to flip the state, a reality which Trump's team fought hard to downplay.